minahmoghadam/orange-weather/README.md

 # Orange Weather
-An React web application using Accuuweather and Google Apis.
+A React web application using Accuweather and Google APIs.

+## Details
+On the homepage, we have 7 Backgrounds, which we use depending on the weather.

+- Thunderstorm
+- Drizzle
+- Rain
+- Snow
+- Atmosphere
+- Clear sky
+- Clouds

 ## Built With
 - Reactjs 16.4.1